Your financial aid plan

 WSU grant and tuition pledge program limits

-The WSU grants and tuition pledge programs are awarded for four years to new freshmen and two years for new transfer students.
+The WSU grants and tuition pledge programs are awarded for four years to new first-year undergraduates and two years for new transfer students.
 You must pass 30 credits each year in order to retain your award.

 WSU scholarship limits

-Most WSU scholarships will only be awarded for four years to new freshmen and two years for new transfer students.
+Most WSU scholarships will only be awarded for four years to new first-year undergraduates and two years for new transfer students.

 If your degree requires 120 credits, you will need to enroll in 15 credits each semester in order to graduate in four years.